DannnB/ProjectOne/README.md

 #### Basic CMD
-cd .. (up dir)
+1. cd .. (up dir)
-ls/dir (list files in dir)
+2. ls/dir (list files in dir)
-cd Users (into dir)
+3. cd Users (into dir)
 #### Git Shell/CMD
-git clone (copies a git from a link eg. http://github.com/username/project) "All in your working DIR" git status (diffrence between github and you) git add (adds new files/changes by file name. put into project. git add index.html) git add . (add all files) git add -A (add all files) git commit (locked in.
-Ready to be uploaded. -m "a message of changes") git push (take all committed files and uploads/pushes to github.com) git pull (pulls latest git commit.)
+1. git clone (copies a git from a link eg. http://github.com/username/project) -"All in your working DIR"
+2. git status (diffrence between github and you)
+3. git add (adds new files/changes by file name. put into project. git add index.html)
+4. git add . (add all files)
+5. git add -A (add all files)
+6. git commit (locked in.
+Ready to be uploaded. -m "a message of changes")
+7. git push (take all committed files and uploads/pushes to github.com)
+8. git pull (pulls latest git commit.)

-git (list all commands)
+-git (list all commands)

 #### Workflow
-"start"
+-"start"
-git pull
+1. git pull
-"make changes"
+-"make changes"
-add
+2. git add
-commit a file or all files
+3 .commit a file or all files
-git push
+4. git push
 #### Merge Conflict

-manually merge lines at helper lines git add -A git commit
+1. manually merge lines at helper lines
+2. git add -A
+3. git commit

 #### Stuck in cmd after commit or during one

-ESC (then) :wq
+- ESC (then) :wq

 #### Branching
-"All in your working DIR"
+-"All in your working DIR"
-git pull (latest files)
+1. git pull (latest files)
-git branch (shows master + other branches) git branch name-of-branch (copies MASTER) git checkout name-of-branch (changes to branch.
-Not going to mess with Master.) git add -A (or) git add filename.html (add edited files) git branch (branch selection) git checkout master (back to master) git pull (check to see if anyone else has updated master) git checkout name-of-branch git merge master
+2. git branch (shows master + other branches)
+3. git branch name-of-branch (copies MASTER)
+4. git checkout name-of-branch (changes to branch.
+Not going to mess with Master.)
+5. git add -A (or) git add filename.html (add edited files)
+6. git branch (branch selection)
+7. git checkout master (back to master)
+8. git pull (check to see if anyone else has updated master)
+9. git checkout name-of-branch
+10. git merge master

 - Begin by doing a git pull to get the latest content on your master branch
 - Run "git branch your-feature-name" to make a git branch